-You are receiving this letter because you have commented on previous drafts of the Craven Local Plan and your contact details are held on the council's Local Plan consultation database.
-If you no longer wish to be consulted on preparation the Craven Local Plan and/or the contact details are incorrect, please let us know either by phone 01756 706472 or email localplan@cravendc.gov.uk
+You are receiving this letter because you have submitted representations on previous drafts of the Craven Local Plan and your contact details are held on the council's Local Plan consultation database.
+If you no longer wish to be contacted with regard to the Craven Local Plan and/or the contact details are incorrect, please let us know either by phone 01756 706472 or email localplan@cravendc.gov.uk

-If you require any further information regarding this consultation, please do not hesitate to contact the Planning Policy Team using the details at the top of this letter.
+If you require any further information regarding this invitation to make representations, please do not hesitate to contact the Planning Policy Team using the details at the top of this letter.